taligentx/dscKeybusInterface/README.md

 ![dscHomeKit](https://user-images.githubusercontent.com/12835671/39588413-5a99099a-4ec1-11e8-9a2e-e332fa2d6379.jpg)

 ## Features
-* Partitions: 1-8
-* Zones: 1-64
+* Partitions: 1-8, zones: 1-64
-* Virtual keypad: supports sending keys to the panel
+* Virtual keypad: supports sending keys to the panel for partitions 1 and 2
 * Data buffering: helps prevent missing Keybus data when the sketch is busy
 * Non-blocking code: allows sketches to run as quickly as possible without using `delay` or `delayMicroseconds`.
 * Tested panels: PC1555MX, PC5015, PC1616, PC1832, PC1864